Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 ### 3.1.
 The Pipeline Executor (Stateful Task-Based Scheduler)

-The Executor is a stateful, task-based scheduler, chosen for its maximal parallel efficiency over simpler "wave-based" or "recursive" alternatives.
+The Executor is a stateful, task-based scheduler.
 Its workflow is as follows:

-1. **Initialization:** Builds a **Job Registry** of every task (`(stage, run)`) for the experiment.
-Each job tracks its dependencies and status (`WAITING`, `READY`, `RUNNING`, `COMPLETE`).
+1. **Initialization:** Loads the configuration object, validates its structure, and generates the list of parameter runs.
-2. **Graph Analysis:** Constructs a dependency graph and performs a topological sort to validate it as a DAG.
+2. **Graph Analysis:** Constructs a dependency graph from `config.stages` and performs a topological sort to create a valid execution plan and detect cycles.
-3. **Task Scheduling:** The Executor's main loop continuously monitors the Job Registry, submitting any job whose status becomes `READY` to a parallel worker pool for asynchronous execution.
+3. **Task Scheduling:** Operates as a state machine, managing a registry of all jobs and their statuses (`WAITING`, `READY`, `RUNNING`, `COMPLETE`, `FAILED`, `CANCELLED`).
+It continuously submits `READY` jobs to a parallel worker pool.
-4. **State Update:** When a worker completes a job, it reports back.
-The Executor marks the job as `COMPLETE`, caches the result via the Storage Manager, and updates the status of all dependent jobs, potentially unlocking new jobs to become `READY`.
+4. **State Update and Error Handling:** When a worker completes a job, the Executor updates the state of all dependent jobs.
+If a job fails:
+    * It is marked as `FAILED`.
+The error is logged.
+    * If `config.error_mode` is `'fail_fast'`, the Executor terminates the entire pipeline.
+    * If `config.error_mode` is `'resilient'`, the Executor traverses the graph downstream from the failed job, marks all its dependents as `CANCELLED`, and continues executing other independent branches.
+5. **Reporting:** At the end of the run, the Executor provides a summary report of all job statuses.

 ### 3.2.
 The Configuration